lal883/tama-sailfish-waydroid-instructios/README.md

   ```
   Goto line 310, change "android.hardware.vibrator" to "android.hardware.vibrator.dis"
   Reboot device.
+  This step seems to be optional.
+I can use Waydroid without it.

 ### 8. Open a console window and start Waydroid container as super user